-Principle 24 Supervisory Board members receive remuneration appropriate to their tasks and the situation of the company.
-Such remuneration is specified by resolution of the General Meeting, or in the Articles of Association, if applicable.
+The members of the Supervisory Board receive remuneration that is appropriate to their tasks and the situation of the company.
+Remuneration is specified by resolution of the General Meeting, or in the Articles of Association, if applicable.

 Recommendations and suggestion: